fastify/fastify/CONTRIBUTING.md

 We'll be really happy to see you here again if you want to come back, but for now the person that did the onboarding must:
 1. Ask the collaborator if they want to stay or not.
 1. If the collaborator can't work with us anymore, they should:
-  1. Open a pull request to [`fastify/fastify:master`](https://github.com/fastify/fastify/pulls) and move themselves in the *Past Collaborators* section.
+  1. Open a pull request to [`fastify/fastify:master`](https://github.com/fastify/fastify/pulls) and move themselves to the *Past Collaborators* section.
-  2. Open a pull request to [`fastify/website:master`](https://github.com/fastify/website/pulls) and move themselves in the *Past Collaborators* section in the [team.yml](https://github.com/fastify/website/blob/master/src/website/data/team.yml) file.
+  2. Open a pull request to [`fastify/website:master`](https://github.com/fastify/website/pulls) and move themselves to the *Past Collaborators* section in the [team.yml](https://github.com/fastify/website/blob/master/src/website/data/team.yml) file.

 The person that did the onboarding must:
 1. If the collaborator doesn't reply to the ping in reasonable time, open the pull requests described above.